E01N/Rock-Paper-Scissors-Lizard-Spock/README.md

 - Deployment of the site was done on GitHub.
 The steps of how are as follows:

-    - Click on repository "portfolio-project-2" from my account.
+    - Click on repository "Rock-Paper-Scissors-Lizard-Spock" from my account.
 From there navigate to settings.

     - On the left side of the page under "code and automation" click on pages.